JessieCMiao/Forecasting/README.md

 test.csv and train.csv are the dataset from the Kaggle competition (https://www.kaggle.com/c/demand-forecasting-kernels-only/data).
 Inclass.R include what Professor Heaton did in class to help us start off this competition.
-Submission.R is my first submission for this Kaggle competition which received a score of 31.65311. xgbtree.R is my best submission for this Kaggle competition which received a score of 15.54460.
+Submission.R is my first submission for this Kaggle competition which received a score of 31.65311. xgbtree.R is my best submission for this Kaggle competition which received a score of 15.54460. submission.csv is the prediction result from xgbtree.R file

 c.
 What methods did you use to clean the data or do feature engineering?